existme/MyDotFiles/help.md

 ║ <c-e> <c-e>                  ║ Toggle single mode through ZoomWin plugin (second toggle is slow)   ║ ║                              ║                                                                     ║
 ╠════╣ search & replace ╠══════╬═════════════════════════════════════════════════════════════════════╣
 ║                              ║                                                                     ║
+║ /q                           ║ will unselect/unhighlight what ever you have selected or searched   ║
-║ :%s//new-string/g            ║ First use * to highlight the words, then run this for replacing all ║ ║ <c-n>                        ║ This is a shortcut for the above one liner                          ║
+║ // followd by <c-n>          ║ Select visually some text and in vmod press // to search the whole  ║ ║                              ║ document for it.
+After selection is made use <c-n> to replace       ║ ║                              ║                                                                     ║ ║ :%s//new-string/g            ║ First use * to highlight the words, then run this for replacing all ║ ║ <c-n>                        ║ This is a shortcut for the above one liner                          ║